Cake antipattern

 The previous problem is related to this one: what is the order of the component initialization?

-With normal DI it is obvious - before you put one thing into the other you need to create it.
-So you just look at the order in which, you creates objects.
+With normal DI, it is obvious - before you put one thing into the other you need to create it.
+So you just look at the order in which you create objects.

 With a cake you can forget about it.
-Values within components will be often lazy vals or objects.
-So first accessed attribute will try to instantiate its dependencies, which will try to instantiate its dependencies, etc.
+Values within components will often be lazy vals or objects.
+So the first accessed attribute will try to instantiate its dependencies, which will try to instantiate its dependencies, etc.

-Even if we go with vals it’s a matter of order in which we composed cake - you know, trait linearization.
-As long as each component will be used exactly once - no problem.
-But if you DRYed you cake, and some components repeat, when you merge them…
+Even if we go with vals, it’s a matter of the order in which we composed the cake - you know, trait linearization.
+As long as each component is used exactly once - no problem.
+But if you DRYed your cake and some components repeat when you merge them…

-In a perfect world such things as initialization order should not matter, but quite often it does, and we would like to know e.g. when some connection to the DB or subscription to Kafka topic started, and log things in order to debug potential failures.
+In a perfect world, such things as initialization order should not matter, but quite often they do, and we would like to know e.g., when some connection to the DB or subscription to a Kafka topic started, and log things in order to debug potential failures.

 Boilerplate and lock-in

-As you probably noticed this pattern generates a lot of boilerplate - basically each repository or service would have to have wrapper, only for annotate the dependencies.
+As you probably noticed, this pattern generates a lot of boilerplate - basically each repository or service would have to have a wrapper, only to annotate the dependencies.

-Once you go down that road you’ll notice that is is quite difficult to get rid of cake pattern.
-Each implementation is put inside a trait, and its dependencies are coming from the scope, not via parameters.
-So for each class, you would have to perform refactor first in order to be able to instantiate it without the wrapper.
+Once you go down that road, you’ll notice that it is quite difficult to get rid of the cake pattern.
+Each implementation is put inside a trait, and its dependencies come from the scope, not via parameters.
+So for each class, you would have to perform a refactor first in order to be able to instantiate it without the wrapper.

 But then the dependencies would also have to be refactored and so on.
-Cake pattern is an ugly commitment, that aches and opposes you when you try to withdraw from it gradually.
+The cake pattern is an ugly commitment that aches and opposes you when you try to withdraw from it gradually.

-Literally, any other form of DI in Scala, that I know (runtime reflection a’la Guice, macro annotations a’la MacWire, implicits, combinations of those 3) allows you to say stop! at any moment, and gradually switch to another solution.
+Literally, any other form of DI in Scala that I know (runtime reflection à la Guice, macro annotations à la MacWire, implicits, combinations of those three) allows you to say stop! at any moment, and gradually switch to another solution.

 Summary

-Cake pattern is a solution to a DI problem, that in a long run does more harm than good.
-From what I heard it was used in Scala compiler, and they regret it.
-It was the default DI mechanism for Play Framework, but because of all these issues authors decided to switch to Guice - yes, functional programmers preferred runtime reflection to type-safe cake, so that tells a lot.
+The cake pattern is a solution to a DI problem that, in the long run, does more harm than good.
+From what I heard it was used in the Scala compiler, and its authors regret it.
+It was the default DI mechanism for the Play Framework, but because of all these issues the authors decided to switch to Guice - yes, functional programmers preferred runtime reflection to type-safe cake, so that tells a lot.

 So, what are the alternatives?